Psychotronic/Velocity-Castle/README.md

 Velocity-Castle
 ===============

-A small puzzlescript game based on Crossroads, starring a guy with magicla shoes.
+A small puzzlescript game based on Crossroads, starring a guy with magical shoes.